goffauxs/cub3D/README.md

 The program is compiled using `make all`

 ## Example usage
-The program can be run by passing it a .cub file as parameter (examples in `test_maps`).
+The program can be run by passing it a .cub file as parameter (examples in [maps](https://github.com/goffauxs/cub3D/tree/main/maps)).

 Here is a short demonstration of the program running.